MartyKDV/Golang-Notes-API/README.md

 Overview
 ------------
 This is a project to create an API that serves to handle notes a person might take.
-The project has been inspired by my desire to learn the go language and start creating useful applications with it.
+The project has been inspired by my desire to learn the Go language and start creating useful applications with it as a part of my SAP summer practice program.
 The current functions of the project are:

 * Create notes
 * View Notes